The Adventures of Greggery Peccary: Story

 The calendar, upon release, immediately causes chaos, as people suddenly can keep track of time and plan ahead, thus making life aggravatingly mechanical, and also allowing people to discover how old they were.
 A group of hunchmen, just a few of the "very hip young people" of the world, attack Greggery on the way home from his office one night, enraged at the prospect of birthdays and being aware of their own aging.
 Greggery is chased by them in his car, and narrowly escapes into a cave in a conveniently placed and nearby mountain.

 The hunchmen (and hunchwomen) decide to abandon the chase in favour of a "love-in" and a party ensues among them.
 Greggery is safe from them, but suddenly discovers that he has parked within no ordinary cave, but the mouth of Billy the Mountain.
 Billy hacks up boulders and creates new brown clouds as he laughs, suddenly procuring Greggery's interest.

 Greggery, unaware that he was parked within Billy the Mountain or that Billy had coughed up the clouds, ponders "who is making those new brown clouds", and makes a phone call to find a "philostopher" for an explanation of the presence of the brown clouds.
 He is sent to a man named Quentin Robert DeNameland, supposedly "the greatest living philostopher known to mankind", who hosts a group assembly.
-DeNameland's authenticity as a philostopher is questionable, as he merely proclaims that "time is of affliction" – more specifically, "the eons are closing" – before soliciting for payment for attendance to his assembly.
+DeNameland's authenticity as a philostopher is questionable, as he merely proclaims that "time is an affliction" – more specifically, "the eons are closing" – before soliciting for payment for attendance to his assembly.